LoveKino/forseti/README.md

 In this example, A and B are source json. "age must be a number" is a validation rule.
 Validation rules is a group of validation rule.
 Because A satisfy validation rules, so A is right.
 B do not satisfy one of validation rules, so B is wrong.

-How forseti deal with validation?
+How does forseti deal with validation?
 -----------------------------------
 It looks like this:
 ```